Insulin glargine: Adverse effects

 Common side effects include low blood sugar, problems at the site of injection, itchiness, and weight gain.
 Serious side effects include low blood potassium.

 As of 2012, tentative evidence shows no association between insulin glargine and cancer.
 Previous studies had raised concerns.

-When comparing insulin glargine to NPH insulin, insulin detemir or insulin degludec, no significant adverse effects were found in the management of type I Diabetes in neither adults or children in periods of 6 months or longer.
+When comparing insulin glargine to NPH insulin, insulin detemir or insulin degludec, no significant adverse effects were found in the management of type 1 diabetes in either adults or children in periods of six months or longer.

 Pharmacology

 Mechanism of action

 Insulin glargine differs from human insulin by replacing asparagine with glycine in position 21 of the A-chain and by carboxy-terminal extension of B-chain by 2 arginine residues.
 The arginine amino acids shift the isoelectric point from a pH of 5.4 to 6.7, making the molecule more soluble at an acidic pH and less soluble at physiological pH.
 The isoelectric shift also allows for the subcutaneous injection of a clear solution.
 The glycine substitution prevents deamidation of the acid-sensitive asparagine at acidic pH.
 In the neutral subcutaneous space, higher-order aggregates form, resulting in a slow, peakless dissolution and absorption of insulin from the site of injection.
-It can achieve a peakless level for at least 24 hours.

-Acceptance and repartition in the body

-Insulin glargine is formulated at an acidic pH 4, where it is completely water-soluble.
-After subcutaneous injection of the acidic solute (which can cause discomfort and a stinging sensation), when a physiologic pH (approximately 7.4) is achieved the increase in pH causes the insulin to come out of solution resulting in the formation of higher order aggregates of insulin hexamers.
-The higher order aggregation slows the dissociation of the hexamers into insulin monomers, the functional and physiologically active unit of insulin.
-This gradual process ensures that small amounts of insulin glargine are released into the body continuously, giving an almost peakless profile.

 History

-On 9 June 2000, the European Commission formally approved the launching of Lantus by Sanofi-Aventis Germany Ltd. in the entire European Union.
+In June 2000, the European Commission formally approved the launching of Lantus by Sanofi-Aventis Germany in the European Union.
 The admission was prolonged on 9 June 2005.

 A three-fold more concentrated formulation, brand name Toujeo, was introduced after FDA approval in 2015.